devangmehta123/pycon-uk-2019/README.md

 some time to be up for the first time, but subsquent updates (reprovisions) and boot up should be quicker.

 ## Notes about virtualbox VM created by vagrant
 * Vagrantfile configures it to use 4 CPU cores and 4GB memory.
-You can change that in Vagrntfile.
+You can change that in Vagrantfile.
 * Vagrantfile will create a host-only network on 192.168.33.10 in your notebook.
-We can use this IP through browswer and other tools for testing.
+We can use this IP through browser and other tools for testing.

 ## Presenter's background